mebobby2/book-ms/resources/README.md

 6. To test: curl http://swarm-master/api/v1/books  | jq '.'

 Before that: Success!
 But figure out why books-ms can't connect to mongodb.
 Can connect to mongodb if set up the service manually, but doesnt seem to work when automated through the jenkins scipts.
 Looks like the books-ms-db container is not added into the virtual network.
 It is added when the service is ran from swarm-master, but not when its ran from cd vm.

+I think it was because docker on swarm-master and cd were different versions... cd = old docker-engine, swarm-master = new docker-ce

+Anyways, turns out apt.dockerproject.org repo is shutdown so I need to use download.docker.com.
+However, the new repo does not have docker-engine, it only has docker-ce.
+However, docker-ce reqires xenial and not trusty.
+I've upgraded to xenial but in the process I have deleted the book-ms and jenkins image from my private repo. book-ms was build and pushed but jenkins is failing to build.
+This is because ubuntu cosmic has reached End of Live and so I need to switch from using archive.ubuntu.com repot to old-releases.ubuntu.com following this thread: https://superuser.com/questions/1527250/apt-update-error-with-ubuntu-18-10-cosmic-version